nlp-unibo/multimodal-am-fallacy/README.md

 ## Repository Structure

-- `data-creation/`: This directory contains the necessary resources and data files for generating the MM-USED-fallacies dataset.
-- `experiments/`: This directory contains the necessary resources and data files for running the experiments.

-The `experiments/` directory further includes the following subdirectories:
+The main directory includes the following subdirectories:

 - `local_database/`: This directory contains the original datasets USED-fallacy and MM-DatasetFallacies.
 It includes three versions of the MM-DatasetFallacies dataset: `full`, `no_duplicates`, and `partial-used` (for debugging purposes).
 - `resources/`: This directory contains additional resources for the experiments.